5 min read

 That 1930s flavor

-While Cuphead is focused squarely on gameplay, with Run 'n Gun terminology like "Parry" and "EX Shot" as a core layer, the narration is peppered with era-appropriate slang.
+While Cuphead as a game is focused squarely on gameplay, with Run 'n Gun terminology like "Parry" and "EX Shot" as a core layer, the narration is peppered with era-appropriate slang.

 "Nitwit"!
 "Fine pickle"!
 "Shake a leg"!
 Cartoons of this era not only looked but sounded differently and we had to absolutely maintain that feeling.
 However, there was one major problem with being faithful to 1930s Italian...